adopted-ember-addons/ember-data-factory-guy/README.md

   project.get('user').toJSON() // => {id:1, name: 'Dude', type: 'Normal'}
 ```

-*Note that though you are setting the user belongsTo association on a project,
+*Note that though you are setting the 'user' belongsTo association on a project,
-  the reverse user hasMany projects association is being setup on user as well*
+  the reverse user hasMany 'projects' association is being setup on user as well*

 ```javascript
   user.get('projects.length') // => 1